square/react-square-payment-form/docs/digitalwallet.md

 id: digitalwallet
 title: Accepting Digital Wallets
 ---
-Add a digital wallet to the Square Payment for to accept payments with Apple Pay for Web, Google Pay, and Masterpass.
+Add a digital wallet to the Square Payment form to accept payments with Apple Pay for Web, Google Pay, and Masterpass.

 ![Digital Wallets](assets/digital-wallets-diagram.png)